Market

 to the duration of liabilities.
 Thus, the Company is exposed to movement in interest rate (in particular, the significant fall in

-interest rates, which should result in a increase in liability without corresponding increase in the asset).
+interest rates, which results in an increase in liability without corresponding increase in the asset).

 x.
 Effect of Plan on Entity's Future Cash Flows